b1tgl0w/FishSkySea/README.md

 FYI The art and music are in the source code.
 The art is XPM data as C89 cstrings.
 The music is binary data.

-The upside is that if you choose to build statically, there are only two game files, config.txt and fishskysea.
+The upside is that if you choose to build statically, there are only two game files, config.txt and fishskysea, the former if which need not be strictly present.

 <pre>
 "                                .                                      ",